LightningPiggy/lightning-piggy/Emulation.md

 ## 4. Script to combine the binaries and run on QEMU

-Use something like [this script](run_in_qemu_emulator.sh) to combine all binaries into one bootable MTD "disk" image, boot it with QEMU and connect to the serial port.
+Use something like [this run_in_qemu_emulator.sh script](run_in_qemu_emulator.sh) to combine all binaries into one bootable MTD "disk" image, boot it with QEMU and connect to the serial port.

 When running it, you should see something like: